 After you take your initial payment from the insurance company after a hurricane claim in Florida, it is everyone’s hope that you have addressed all of the issues and that you will not need any more money.
 However, this is not always the case.
 If you discover that you have additional damages to your home or property after you have accepted payment for your claim, you will need to reopen the claim, provide lots of additional documentation, and ultimately be able to clearly explain why and how you missed these issues during your first claim process.

 There are many different situations that could require additional payment, such as if you filed claims for roofing damage, but the contractors ultimately discovered that there was additional damage below the roof itself that will require structural work.
-In other cases, there may be leaks in your roof that went unnoticed, which have now led to rot or mold that requires additional work and money.
-Regardless of the reason that you need to reopen the claim, you will want to make sure that your case is strong when you submit.
+In other cases, there may be leaks in your roof that went unnoticed, which have now led to rot or mold, and require additional work and money.
+Regardless of the reason for which you need to reopen the claim, you will want to make sure that your case is strong when submitted.

 Seeking Delayed Payments

 After major events that cause widespread damage such as hurricanes, insurance companies may be overloaded with claims and there can be a long period of waiting between when your claim is submitted and when your payment is issued.
-If you have serious damages to your home, property, or personal injuries that need to be attended to, you may not have the luxury of waiting for payment.
+If you have serious damages to your home, property, or personal injuries that need to be attended to, you may not have the luxury of waiting for payment from the insurance company.

 When you are working with an experienced hurricane lawyer in Florida, you will have an aggressive professional on your side who understands the system and can use their experience to get your claim addressed and your payments issued in a timely manner.
 Otherwise, they may be able to identify alternative options that will help you get the support you need while you are waiting for the backed-up claims process to start moving again.